 The society is governed by its Executive Committee, consisting of not less than three nor more than eighteen members, which meets six times per year.
-Certain detailed work is delegated as follows
+Certain detailed work is delegated as follows:

-- A budget meeting prepares the annual budget for approval by the Executive Committee - The Chirnside House Committee monitors the day-to-day operation of the registered residential care home.
-The committee meets on a monthly basis - The Aldcliffe Road House Committee, which usually meets monthly except for August & December, monitors the operation of the Supported Sheltered House - The committees are assisted in their work by senior management, namely the bursar, the housekeeper of the sheltered home & the matron/manager of the residential care home
+- A budget meeting prepares the annual budget for approval by the Executive Committee. - The Chirnside House Committee monitors the day-to-day operation of the registered residential care home.
+The committee meets on a monthly basis. - The committees are assisted in their work by senior management, namely the bursar and the manager of the residential care home.